andysalerno/andys.page/content/posts/llm_sampling_strategies/index.md

 If you're curious, here are some outputs, all for the exact same input prompt, but using the strategies described above.

 #### Code
-The code used to generate these results can be found in my repo here: ...
+The code used to generate these results can be found in [my repo here.](https://github.com/andysalerno/naive-llm-tree-search)

 **Prompt:**